Personal loans are a great way of borrowing cash with a relatively low-interest rate. But unless you have pretty decent credit, you may not qualify.

 - Terrible credit – Under 580

-If you have a 680 credit score then your chances of getting approved for a personal loan are pretty high.
+If you have a 680 credit score, your chances of getting approved for a personal loan are pretty high.

-However, there are many lenders that specialize in lending money to borrowers with a 580-679 credit score.
+However, many lenders specialize in lending money to borrowers with a 580-679 credit score.

 Improve Your Credit Score Before Applying